Players (Canadian) Formula B Series Race

 - Brabham BT29 (Ron Householder): This early chassis number would have raced in 1969 but its first owner is still unknown.
 Working backwards from its modern ownership, it would have been the black-and-yellow BT29 raced by Allan Lader (Gresham, OR), until Lader got a new 1970-spec BT29 in July.
 The older car was sold to Ron Householder (Portland, OR) and raced by him in SCCA, CASC and ICSCC events in 1971, 1972 and 1973.
 Householder sold it to Paul Anderson (Huntington Beach, CA) who entered it for Pete Halsmer in SCCA events in 1974.
 Then to Bill Hill (Olympia, WA) in March 1975.
 Hill drove this car, mainly in ICSCC events, for many seasons.
 Retained by Hill until his death.
 It was sold by his widow to David Irwin (Evergreen, CO) in December 2017.

-- March 732 (Richard Paul): Richard Paul (North Hollywood, CA) had what was reported to be a new March 732 for Formula B in 1973.
-That is likely to mean a March 73B, as that was how the 73B was marketed to Formula B drivers.
-He first raced it at the Phoenix SCCA National in February 1973 and ran as #48, sponsored by Fire Suppression Inc. Paul retained the car for 1974, when it was usually described as a 74B, but wrapped it around a lamppost in practice for the St Johns Formula Atlantic race in July 1974.
+- March 732 [73B-2] (Richard Paul): New to Richard Paul (North Hollywood, CA), and first raced it at the Phoenix SCCA National in February 1973 where it was entered as #48, sponsored by Fire Suppression Inc. Pual crashed heavily at Trois-Rivières in September.
+Paul retained the car for 1974, when it was usually described as a 74B, but wrapped it around a lamppost in practice for the St Johns Formula Atlantic race in July 1974.
 The car was rebuilt but may have used an older 722 monocoque.
 Paul entered it as a 742 in races in early 1975.
 Subsequent history unknown.

 - Chevron B20 [20.72.05] (Linda Wilson): Sold via Fred Opert and entered for Brian Robertson (Brockville, Ontario, Canada) in Formula B in 1972.
 To Ferguson/Wilson Racing Team for 1973 and raced by former Miss Canada pageant finalist Linda Wilson in Canadian Formula B. Not seen in 1974, when "former male model" Peter Ferguson raced the team's other car in Formula Atlantic.
 Advertised by Fred Opert in June 1975, suggesting it had returned to Opert in part exchange for Ferguson's new Chevron B29.
 Subsequent history unknown but reported to have been the orange B20 racing in US vintage racing by Ed Swart from 1989 to 1993.